clairexen/riscv-fanfic/riscv-long/riscv-long.md

 Appendix I: (Un)frequently Asked Questions
 ==========================================

-Q: How many opcodes does the 48-bit prefix-format (len=0) provide?
+Q: How many opcodes does the 48-bit "prefix format" (plen=0) provide?

-A: The equivalent of 2048 major opcodes (or 16384 minor opcodes) for standard extensions, and another 2048 major opcodes for custom extensions.
+A: The equivalent of 2048 major opcodes (or 16384 minor opcodes) for standard extensions, and another 2048 major opcodes for vendor extensions and custom extensions.

+Q: How many opcodes does the 48-bit "extended format" (len=0) provide?

+A: Only 128, if only funct7 is used to distinguish opcodes.
+That's why it is strongly encouraged to use just one funct7 codepoint for a whole family of instructions, or use the "f8 extended format" (see below).

 Appendix II: Example Instructions